Fei-D20/D20_2nd_semester_final_exam_project/UpdateLog.md

 create the repository and readme.md , updatelog.md also LICENSE file should let everyone modify the all repository.

 ***14-05-2021 00:00*** **Fei**
-make report.docx and make a simple structure base on our training project. and I leave some comment to notice what contain in the sections.
+make report.docx and make a simple structure base on our training project. and I leave some domComment to notice what contain in the sections.

 ***17-05-2021 10:00*** **Fei**